 - Your tree details are forwarded on to the closest 3 tree cutting services, all voted best priced who will also price your tree job.

 It is essential to hire a qualified arborist because the professional will know how to handle the tree better.
-More so, he/she will have all the necessary tools for the task and assures you of professional results.
+More so, he/she will have all the necessary tools for the task and assure you of professional results.

 How to bolt a tree trunk